HMS-Core/hms-analytics-demo-android/README.md

 Hmsanalyticskitdemo provides an example of integrating HUAWEI Analytics Kit with an app.
 It illustrates how to collect predefined events and custom events to improve user engagement and user preference.
 [Read more about Hianalytics](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides-V5/introduction-0000001050745149-V5).

+You also can use HMS Toolkit to quickly integrate the kit and run the demo project, as well as debug the app using a remote device for free.
+For details, please visit [HMS Toolkit](https://developer.huawei.com/consumer/en/doc/development/Tools-Guides/getting-started-0000001077381096).

 ## Getting Started

 For more development guidance, please refer to the links below: